On local integration of Lie brackets: Introduction

-over an open neighborhood $U\subset A$ of the zero-section, which is a fibre-wise isomorphism.
+over an open neighborhood $U\subset A$ of the zero section, which is a fiber-wise isomorphism.
 The needed ``realization'' $\theta$ of $A$ was given via an explicit formula in \cite{Ori}; here, a different approach to the same construction is presented.
-The \textbf{local spray Lie groupoid} $G_V\rr M$ associated to $V$ has total space an open neighborhood $G_V\subset A$ of the unit section, small enough such that the structure maps listed below are defined: \begin{itemize} \item the unit section $u:M\to G_V$ is the zero-section; \item the source map $\sigma:G_V\to M$ is the restriction of the bundle projection $q:A\to M$; \item the target map is $\tau=q\circ \phi_V^1$, where $\phi_V^t$ denotes the local flow of $V$; \item the inversion map is $\iota=-\phi_V^{1}$; \item the multiplication $\mu:G_V\times_{\sigma,\tau}G_V\to U$ is defined as $\mu(a,b)=k_1$, where $k_t\in A_{q(b)}$, $t\in [0,1]$, is the solution of the ODE:
+The \textbf{local spray Lie groupoid} $G_V\rr M$ associated to $V$ has as total space an open neighborhood $G_V\subset A$ of the zero section that is sufficiently small so that the following structure maps are defined: \begin{itemize} \item the unit section $u:M\to G_V$ is the zero section; \item the source map $\sigma:G_V\to M$ is the restriction of the bundle projection $q:A\to M$; \item the target map is $\tau=q\circ \phi_V^1$, where $\phi_V^t$ denotes the local flow of $V$; \item the inversion map is $\iota=-\phi_V^{1}$; \item the multiplication $\mu:G_V\tensor[_\sigma]{\times}{_\tau}G_V\to U$ is defined as $\mu(a,b)=k_1$, where $k_t\in A_{q(b)}$, $t\in [0,1]$, is the solution to the ODE:

 \end{itemize}